FudgeRacoon/forge-containers/README.md

 #### Prerequisites
 To use Forge Containers:

-- A C++17 or later compatible compiler is required (e.g., GCC 7+, Clang 5+, or MSVC 2017+).
+- A C++17 or later compatible compiler is required (e.g., GCC 14+).

 To build and run the tests:

-- CMake 3.10 or later.
+- CMake 3.30 or later.
-- A compatible build system (e.g., make or ninja).